sandiegopython/test-driven-django-development/tutorials/index.rst

 Workshop: Test-Driven Web Development with Django
 =================================================

-Thank you for attending San Diego Python's workshop on test-driven development with Django.
+Thank you for attending `San Diego Python <http://pythonsd.org/>`_'s workshop on test-driven development with the `Django <https://www.djangoproject.com/>`_ web framework.
 In this one-day workshop, you will learn to build a well-tested, Django-based website.

+This workshop on November 2nd, 2013 was made possible by a grant from the `Python Software Foundation's <http://python.org/psf/>`_
+`Outreach and Education Committee <http://python.org/psf/committees/#outreach-education-committee-orec>`_, the location hosted at the `Ansir Innovation Center <http://ansirsd.com/>`_.

 Why test-driven development?